 A Note on Heirloom Tomatoes

-When looking for an heirloom tomato to make tomatoes on toast, choose a sweet type that is good for fresh eating (as opposed to a paste type of tomato).
-These are generally plump, round tomatoes advertised for their good flavour.
+When looking for an heirloom tomato to make tomatoes on toast, choose a sweet type that is good for fresh eating (as opposed to a paste type of plum tomato).
+These fresh-eating types are generally plump, round tomatoes advertised for their good flavour.
 Better yet, ask your local farmer at the farmers market for their recommendation!

 Outgoing links in this post may be affiliate links in which this site receives a portion of sales at no extra cost.